jackbap17/map/README.md

 # Overview

-this program makes a webpage showing a map of BYU-I with markers on important buildings and locations
+this program makes a webpage showing a map of BYU-I. The user can click on a location to add a marker with a custom name

 # Development Environment